eclipse-openj9/openj9-docs/docs/xshareclasses.md

 :   Allows the VM to start, in most cases, even if class data sharing fails.
 Normal behavior for the VM is to refuse to start if class data sharing fails.
 If you select `nonfatal` and the shared classes cache fails to initialize, the VM attempts to connect to the cache in read-only mode.
 If this attempt fails, the VM starts without class data sharing.
 See also [`fatal`](#fatal).

-:   :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** Unless it is important that your application runs with class data sharing, it is good practice to set this parameter.
+:   :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** Unless it is important that your application runs with class data sharing, it is good practice to set this parameter.
 See [Creating a shared classes cache](shrc.md#creating-a-shared-classes-cache).
 However, cache corruption as a result of a bug in the operating system, VM, or user code might not be detected when opening the cache.
 In this situation, the cache is used and the application might crash.

 ### `nonpersistent`